JRadomyski/Adent/README.md

 ## Installation
 1. Clone the repository:
 2. Navigate to the project directory: `cd Adent-Siedlce`
+3. Run `code .` | If you're running VSC
-3. Run it with live-server
+4. Run it with live-server